SanketDorle/react-routing-redux-seed/README.md

 # react-routing-redux-seed

-This is a seed project to build a React web application using React, reac-routing and react-redux.
+This is a seed project to build a React web application using React, react-routing and react-redux.

 ## Quick Start